Supplements are big business. Whether you’re at the mall or shopping online, you’ll run across stores dedicated to just fitness supplements.

 Supplements can be a great way to fill a deficiency caused by diet.
 They offer plenty of benefits for different types of athletes, so see which ones fit your training needs.
 Absolutely none of them are required.
 You should still get great results from consistent training and a balanced diet.

-While supplements are convenient, you can also get what you need from whole foods, especially if you’re following something like the Paleo diet.
+While supplements are convenient, you can also get what you need from whole foods, especially if you’re following something like the Paleo diet or whole30 diet.